skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 Computational engine: lm
 ```

-Notice that it includes our preprocessing steps and model specification.
+Notice that it includes our pre-processing steps and model specification.

 ### Fit model and compute metrics